Folio III Field Notes

 The system comprises several key components:

-1. YOLO Object Detection Models - Custom-trained models to detect wounds and reference objects
+1. YOLO Object Detection Models — custom-trained to detect wounds and reference objects

 Key Technical Challenges

+Learning New Technology Stacks.
 One of my first challenges was getting up to speed with PHP/Laravel/Filament, which was used for the frontend system.
-Coming from a different programming background, this required quick adaptation and learning while ensuring that the backend logic I was developing would integrate seamlessly.
+Coming from a different programming background, this required quick adaptation and learning while ensuring that the backend logic I was developing would integrate well.

+Bridging Backend-Frontend Communication.
 The most significant challenge was ensuring reliable communication between the backend (Python/FastAPI) and frontend (PHP/Laravel) systems.
-These different frameworks use different libraries and data structures, requiring careful design of APIs and data formats to ensure smooth integration.
+These different frameworks use different libraries and data structures, requiring careful design of APIs and data formats.

 A particularly interesting part of the development was implementing the polygon calculation functions that determine wound dimensions.
 For example, the system uses the Shoelace formula (also known as the surveyor's formula) to calculate polygon areas accurately.